itsdouges/element-motion/GOALS.md

 # goals

 - Be modular.
-Have a base library that does the required calculations and a wrapper library for specific uis.
+Have a base library that does the calculations and dom manipulations and light-weight wrapper libraries.
 - Support delayed transitions i.e. there are three states.
 START -> WAIT -> FINISH.
 - Contain various "out-of-the-box" transitions (material).
 - Support "limitless" custom transitions/overrides.